allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 > 450 keys of solid non-mx-browness and 433% the size of a normal full size, what more could you ask for?
 > - ren ♡

-[A visual guide to SSH tunnels](https://robotmoon.com/ssh-tunnels/): How SSH works, and some of it's various flags and features.

 [A worry junior engineers and new hires frequently have is that they ask too many questions.](https://threadreaderapp.com/thread/1220556930675904516.html): A good way to as questions as a junior developer, along with how to encourage it.

-[Again on 0-based vs. 1-based indexing](https://hisham.hm/2021/01/18/again-on-0-based-vs-1-based-indexing/): Another angle on the debate of zero versus one based indexing.

-[An easy way to bypass the Windows 95 login.](https://www.reddit.com/r/hacking/comments/17kp3h/an_easy_way_to_bypass_the_windows_95_login/): Along with some other interesting log-in bypasses for older Windows.
+[An easy way to bypass the Windows 95 login.](https://www.reddit.com/r/hacking/comments/17kp3h/an_easy_way_to_bypass_the_windows_95_login/): Along with other interesting log-in bypasses for older Windows versions.

 [Ask HN: Anyone know any funny programming jokes?](https://news.ycombinator.com/item?id=25850739): A thread of some great programming jokes.